Moxels takes a great deal of pride in the creative people behind its projects.

 Just see if the candidate can remain focused on the question or if he gets lost.

 This will help you find the candidates who don’t let tiny distractions get in the way of finishing the job.

 10. Three months later, call and offer the candidate a job she didn’t apply for.Why?
 To find people who are determined.

 This is a great way to weed out people who obviously didn’t really want the job in the first place.

 Does the candidate fight for the job he wanted?
 Does he take the offer because he thinks it’s the best he can get?
 Or does he turn it down because he already found another job months ago?

-This procedure is no secret to our company, but it might be something new for the outcomers.
+This procedure is no secret to our company, but it might be something new for the outcomes.

-We hope you’ll find these tips useful, and we would like to know what approaches you have when it comes about finding the right people to work with.
+We hope you’ll find these tips useful, and we would like to know what approaches you have when it comes to finding the right people to work with.